Lake Chad flooded savanna: Flora

 The lake includes areas of open water and shallow-water reed beds.
-Common reed bed plants in the southern lake include Cyperus papyrus, Phragmites mauritianus, and Vossia cuspidata.
-Phragmites australis and Typha domingensis are more common in the saltier northern lake.
+Common reed bed plants in the southern part of the lake include Cyperus papyrus, Phragmites mauritianus, and Vossia cuspidata.
+Phragmites australis and Typha domingensis are more common in the saltier northern part of the lake.
 Nile lettuce (Pistia stratiotes) is a floating plant that occasionally forms large beds across open-water areas.

 Vegetation in seasonally-flooded areas varies with the depth and duration of seasonal flooding.
 Yaéré grasslands are found in frequently-flooded areas at the southern end of the lake.
 Characteristic plants include Echinochloa pyramidalis, Vetiveria nigritana, Oryza longistaminata, and Hyparrhenia rufa.
-Where seasonal flooding is shallower and shorter duration, Trees and shrubs are present, ranging from savannas to woodlands, locally known ‘karal’ or ‘firki’.
+Where seasonal flooding is shallower and shorter in duration, Trees and shrubs are present, ranging from savannas to woodlands, locally known as ‘karal’ or ‘firki’.
 Acacia seyal is the predominant tree, with Acacia nilotica around depressions.
 An understory of grasses and shrubs grows 2 to 3 meters high, and includes Caperonia palustris, Echinochloa colona, Hibiscus asper, Hygrophila auriculata, Sorghum purpureosericeum, and Schoenfeldia gracilis.

 Fauna

-The flooded grasslands and savannas are important habitat for water birds, including Palearctic migrants that over-winter here.
+The flooded grasslands and savannas are an important habitat for water birds, including Palearctic migrants that over-winter here.
 The river prinia (Prinia fluviatilis) and rusty lark (Mirafra rufa) are resident birds which inhabit the Lake Chad flooded savannas and other wetlands in the Sahel.